sammyshamailov/EX14-AngularShop/my-shop/README.md

 # MyShop
-First Exercise with components, inputs, outputs
+Second Exercise with hooks, animations, projection

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.